debashish2014/clouds.io/README.md

 ### Disclaimer
 List shown above is solely based on my research.
 If you find any mistakes or see something missing, feel free to post an issue or send a pull request.

+Do hit the star button, if you find it useful.

 All contributions are welcome!
-Thanks.
+Thanks :)